-During an interview about the project, Youngblood recounted that two smaller projects were turned down for funding, so Bob O'Connor suggested making it one large project as part of a Forest Legacy application.62 The USDA Forest Legacy Program awards one project to each state that applies.
+During an interview about the project, Youngblood recounted that two smaller projects were turned down for funding, so Bob O'Connor suggested making it one large project as part of a Forest Legacy application.
+71 The USDA Forest Legacy Program awards one project to each state that applies.
 Mr. O'Connor's objectives were to maximize the level of federal funding while at the same time achieving the landscape-scale conservation objectives that would slow further parcelization and development in the project area.

 The project was a partnership involving private landowners, Mount Grace Land Conservation Trust, Harvard Forest, the Massachusetts Audubon Society, two towns, the Massachusetts Department of Conservation and Recreation, the Massachusetts Department of Fish and Game, and the United States Forest Service.
-Forest Legacy underwrites up to 75 percent of project costs and requires that at least one dollar for every three federal dollars be funded locally, according to a profile of the project published by the Land Trust Alliance.63 The project resulted in the expansion and increased connectivity of the existing conservation holdings of numerous public and private entities, and the existence of active land trusts with a capacity to manage the project was a key factor to its success, according to Youngblood.64
+Forest Legacy underwrites up to 75 percent of project costs and requires that at least one dollar for every three federal dollars be funded locally, according to a profile of the project published by the Land Trust Alliance.

+The project resulted in the expansion and increased connectivity of the existing conservation holdings of numerous public and private entities, and the existence of active land trusts with a capacity to manage the project was a key factor to its success, according to Youngblood.

 Youngblood noted that there were challenges, however, associated with shifting procedures and standards at the federal level.
-For example, Mount Grace project managers did not anticipate the modifications in the conservation restriction language that was eventually required by the federal (in Massachusetts the term "conservation restriction" is used in place of the term "conservation easement," which is often used in other states).
+For example, Mount Grace project managers did not anticipate the modifications in the conservation restriction language that was eventually required by the federal (in Massachusetts the term "conservation restriction" is used in place of the term "conservation easement," which is often used in other states.
 Costs eventually increased as a result of transactional delays, and a shortage of staff to manage document review and closings.

 Youngblood noted that landowner-land trust relationships were in several cases compromised by delays and shifting deadlines, and promised bargain sales were lost due to delays and market fluctuation.
-There was interest among additional landowners, but the project capacity exceeded the level of funding.65
+There was interest among additional landowners, but the project capacity exceeded the level of funding.

 A major factor was that the projects were not selected in partnership with DCR, DFG, and towns, and no additional state agency staff was hired.
-Overall, the project was constrained by conflicting federal, state, and project precedent rules, noted Youngblood.66
+Overall, the project was constrained by conflicting federal, state, and project precedent rules, noted Youngblood.
+75

-The QCC advanced the concept of aggregation that had been built with the Tully Initiative and satisfied the objectives of many of the partners in the region, including land trusts, state agencies, landowners, and local institutions with property adjacent to the project area.
+The QCC advanced the concept of aggregation that had been built with the Tully Initiative and satisfied the objectives of many of the partners in the region, including land trusts, state agencies,

+&lt;sup>71 Leigh Youngblood and Pam Kimball-Smith, "Forest Aggregation and the Experiences of the Mount Grace Land Conservation Trust," Interview conducted by James N. Levitt and Jason A. Sohigian at Mount Grace Land Conservation Trust in Athol, MA, July 22, 2009 landowners, and local institutions with property adjacent to the project area.
 By this point, however, the aggregation concept began revealing challenges and shortcomings which the project partners have been since worked to address.